nirshar1977/dex-course-assignments/README.md

 # DEX Course Homework Repository

 # Overview
 This repository contains the homework assignments for the DEX (DevOps Experts) course.
-It includes commands used, screenshots of terminal output, and explanations of each step to help track and review your assignments.
+It includes commands used, screenshots of terminal output, and explanations.

 # Contents